zeegy99/Biblios_Prod/README.md

 1. Migrate everything from client-side to server side.
 ~~2.
 Secure logins //~~~ Done 8/26 with cookies and sessions verifying logins
-3. Cards drawing twice as fast for [specifically] 2 players
+3. Cards drawing twice as fast for [specifically] 2 players --> Actually maybe this is fine -- Otherwise the game takes too long?
 4. Chat does not store broadcast messages if the chat is closed.
 5. Rejoin Game Bugs